 We all have our favorite seasons, and we must admit that while Summer is our personal favorite season, Fall is a close second.
 What is your favorite season?

 According to a recent survey, it is highly likely that Fall is.
 In fact, the survey found that America’s favorite season is Fall, with 29% of respondents claiming that Fall is their favorite season compared to only 7% claiming Winter is their favorite season.
-When you consider the fact that Fall weather is cooler but not cold and still consistently dry, it really is no surprise that it is a favorite season and perhaps even the best season for outdoor activities.
+When you consider the fact that the weather is cooler but not cold and still consistently dry, it really is no surprise that it is a favorite season and perhaps even the best season for outdoor activities.

 Decorate Your Loved One’s Living Space with Them